MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Membership-Rules.md

 It currently allos for a simulated date, but only applies to online entries.
 It need to be extended to support atcon and mail in registration(all entries)

-## How the rules system chooses memlist entries to display:
+## How the rules system chooses memList entries to display:

 Each process that uses membership rules loads the memList table into an associative array with process enforcing the date range limitation and the atcon or online flags.
 Once the array is built, the rest is up to the rules javascript.
 NOTE: at present rules are only available